 There isn’t any research on using coconut oil for UTIs, so there isn’t a standard or preferred method of treatment.

-If you’ve dealt with UTIs before and your infection seems mild — or you’re trying to prevent infection — you may find coconut oil beneficial.
+If you’ve experienced UTIs before and your infection seems mild — or if you’re trying to prevent infection — you may find coconut oil beneficial.

 Topical coconut oil

-Coconut oil may be placed directly on the skin for therapeutic purposes.
+Coconut oil may be placed directly onto the skin for therapeutic purposes.
 It’s used for anything from dry skin to psoriasis to dermal infections.
-When using it for UTIs, you may apply it liberally to the external genital area.
-Be careful, though: Coconut oil shouldn’t be inserted into the vaginal canal.
+When using coconut oil for UTIs, you may apply it liberally to the external genital area.

 People who are allergic to coconut shouldn’t try this method.
-If you don’t know whether or not you’re allergic, try a patch test on your skin.
+If you don’t know if you’re allergic, try a patch test on your skin.

 - Place a bandage over the area and let sit for 24 hours.

 - If you don’t experience any redness or irritation within 24 hours, it should be safe to apply elsewhere.

 - If you do experience irritation within 24 hours, discontinue use and see your doctor if your symptoms persist.